List of content you will read in this article:

 Step 1: Open the terminal

-Find and open the Terminal app like you did before.
+Open the Terminal app as you did before.

 Step 2: Delete the faulty key (take care!)